Xilinx/Vitis-Tutorials/README.md

 		</tr>
 		<tr>
 			<td colspan="3" height="48"   >
-				Learn how to target, develop, and deploy advance algorithms using a Versal AI Engine array in conjunction with PL IP/kernels and software applications running on the embedded processors.
+				Learn how to target, develop, and deploy advanced algorithms using a Versal AI Engine array in conjunction with PL IP/kernels and software applications running on the embedded processors.
 			</td>
 		</tr>
 		<tr>